-Location: Bell Tower Building - West Wing, 2nd
+Location: Bell Tower Building West Wing, 2nd floor

-floor

 The office of the Provost and Vice President for Academic Affairs is responsible for providing leadership in the development and implementation of academic programs and policies for the University.
 The office provides direction regarding accreditation, faculty selection, evaluation, and performance; is responsible for analysis of the division's academic programs, policies, and procedures; and directs studies on major operational concerns.
 The office consults with the Academic Senate and University committees to advance the campus mission and to improve institutional and academic performance.
-The office also provides direction to the Office of Institutional Research, the Office of Research and Sponsored Programs, the Office of Faculty Development, and the University Library.
+Among the academic offices reporting to the Provost are the Dean of the Faculty, the Dean of the University Library, the Dean of Extended Education, Faculty Affairs, Research and Sponsored Programs, Institutional Assessment, Academic Resources, Academic Programs and Planning, Faculty Development, and Institutional Research.